1. Wearing a poppy is a show of support for the service and sacrifice of our Armed Forces, veterans and their families

-It represents all those who lost their lives on active service in all conflicts; from the beginning of the First World War right up to present day.
+It represents all those who lost their lives on active service, from the beginning of the First World War right up to present day.

 It also honours the contribution of civilian services and the uniformed services which contribute to national peace and security and acknowledges innocent civilians who have lost their lives in conflict and acts of terrorism.

-Every year the rumour that poppy selling has been banned in some communities resurfaces.
-This is simply not true and each year thousands of volunteers from all walks of life take to the streets, train stations and supermarkets around the country for two weeks during the Poppy Appeal.
+Every year the rumour that poppies been banned in some communities resurfaces.
+This is simply not true and each year thousands of volunteers from all walks of life take to the streets, train stations and supermarkets around the country to help us raise vital funds for the Armed Forces community.

 7. A poem inspired the use of the poppy as a symbol of Remembrance